CapricanDRJ/HadesStarCommunityData/docs/corp/5017e66be9be9517250ba170f594883465956d1b1cb12583fb3b5dc5d2ad0659/index.md

 ```
-All who join are looking to become legend.}
+All who join are looking to become legend.
 ```
 ### Whitestar Bonus ❌